* This is the Professional Version. *

 ECG diagnosis of bradyarrhythmias depends on the presence or absence of P waves, morphology of the P waves, and the relationship between P waves and QRS complexes.

-A bradyarrhythmia with no relationship between P waves and QRS complexes indicates AV dissociation; the escape rhythm can be junctional (narrow QRS complex) or ventricular (wide QRS complex).
+A bradyarrhythmia with no relationship between P waves and QRS complexes and more P waves than QRS complexes indicates AV block; the escape rhythm can be junctional (narrow QRS complex) or ventricular (wide QRS complex).

 A regular QRS bradyarrhythmia with a 1:1 relationship between P waves and QRS complexes indicates absence of AV block.
 P waves preceding QRS complexes indicate sinus bradycardia (if P waves are normal) or sinus arrest with an escape atrial bradycardia (if P waves are abnormal).
 P waves after QRS complexes indicate sinus arrest with a junctional or ventricular escape rhythm and retrograde atrial activation.
 A ventricular escape rhythm results in a wide QRS complex; a junctional escape rhythm usually has a narrow QRS (or a wide QRS with bundle branch block or preexcitation).

-When the QRS rhythm is irregular, P waves usually outnumber QRS complexes; some P waves produce QRS complexes, but some do not (indicating 2nd-degree AV block—see Second-degree AV block).
+When the QRS rhythm is irregular, P waves usually outnumber QRS complexes; some P waves produce QRS complexes, but some do not (indicating 2nd-degree AV block.
 An irregular QRS rhythm with a 1:1 relationship between P waves and the following QRS complexes usually indicates sinus arrhythmia with gradual acceleration and deceleration of the sinus rate (if P waves are normal).

-Pauses in an otherwise regular QRS rhythm may be caused by blocked P waves (an abnormal P wave can usually be discerned just after the preceding T wave or distorting the morphology of the preceding T wave), sinus arrest, or sinus exit block (see Sinus Node Dysfunction), as well as by 2nd-degree AV block.
+Pauses in an otherwise regular QRS rhythm may be caused by blocked P waves (an abnormal P wave can usually be discerned just after the preceding T wave or distorting the morphology of the preceding T wave), sinus arrest, or sinus exit block, as well as by 2nd-degree AV block.

 Tachyarrhythmias may be divided into 4 groups, defined by being visibly regular vs irregular and by having a narrow vs wide QRS complex.

 Irregular, narrow QRS complex tachyarrhythmias include atrial fibrillation (AF), atrial flutter or true atrial tachycardia with variable AV conduction, and multifocal atrial tachycardia.
 Differentiation is based on atrial ECG signals, which are best seen in the longer pauses between QRS complexes.
-Atrial ECG signals that are continuous, irregular in timing and morphology, and very rapid (> 300/min) without discrete P waves indicate AF.
+Atrial ECG signals that are continuous, irregular in timing and morphology, and very rapid (> 300 beats/min) without discrete P waves indicate AF.
 Discrete P waves that vary from beat to beat with at least 3 different morphologies suggest multifocal atrial tachycardia.
-Regular, discrete, uniform atrial signals without intervening isoelectric periods suggest atrial flutter.
+Regular, discrete, uniform atrial signals without intervening isoelectric periods (usually at rates > 250 beats/min) suggest atrial flutter.
+Regular, discrete, uniform, abnormal atrial signals with intervening isoelectric periods (usually at rates < 250 beats/min) suggest true atrial tachycardia.

 Irregular, wide QRS complex tachyarrhythmias include the above 4 atrial tachyarrhythmias, conducted with either bundle branch block or ventricular preexcitation, and polymorphic ventricular tachycardia (VT).
 Differentiation is based on atrial ECG signals and the presence in polymorphic VT of a very rapid rate (> 250 beats/min).